 After you have your lens package selected you can move onto the optional enhancements.

-- TechShield Blue – The TechShield Blue anti-reflective coating iis a premium coating that not only reduces glare but also filters out harmful HEV blue light that emits from digital devices such as smartphones and computers, as well as energy efficent lighting, and the sun.
-(From personal experience, if you spend extended periods of time using digital devices, this coating really helps.)
+- TechShield Blue – The TechShield Blue anti-reflective coating is a premium coating that not only reduces glare but also filters out harmful HEV blue light that emits from digital devices such as smartphones and computers, as well as energy efficient lighting, and the sun.

 - SunSync Light-Reactive Lenses – This is your option if you want photochromic lenses from Eyeconic.
 These lenses will darken when they are exposed to UV and will return to clear when you are indoors.
 These lenses do also provide moderate protection from HEV blue light.